sf-wdi-37/schedule/hw/week-03.md

 Link to submit on [tonight's pulse check](https://docs.google.com/forms/d/e/1FAIpQLScicQdZtf2JLFw4O-u618YhNeaJ7sJXVN36ybzO7pnaV359QA/viewform?usp=sf_link): none

 1. Work on [Tunely](https://github.com/sf-wdi-37/tunely) through at least sprint 3.
+As you work through Tunely, take notes that will help you build out your own projects, like important steps to take or error messages that you want to recognize later!

+2. Next week is our **first full-stack project week**, think of a few project ideas you might want to build.
+Project guidelines will ask you to do full CRUD on one resource and at least create and read for another, related resource.
+We haven't gone over how to do login yet, so try to come up with an idea or two that **doesn't need users.**